SharwanKunwar/My-Journey-2081-/Readme.md

 > "Success is the sum of small efforts, repeated day in and day out." – Robert Collier

-> "It does not matter how slowly you go as long as you do not stop." – Confucius
+> "It does not matter how slowly you go as long as you do not stop." — Confucius

+> "Believe you can, and you're halfway there." — Theodore Roosevelt

 *(I will update this section daily with a new quote to inspire myself and others.)*